DrCosinus/x16-KickAssEx/README.md

 ## Release Notes

 ### [1.2.0] Work in progress - Not released
-- '-SDCard' option is optional.
+- [x] '-SDCard' option is optional.
+- [x] fix the emulator working directory
+- [ ] outdir as an option

 ### [1.1.0]
 - Added '-SDCard' option in the extensions settings for the Commander X16 emulator.